apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

     filename ::= <pid> ( ( '-' | '~' ) <subname> ) ? ( '.cfg' | '.config' | '.cfg.json')

-If the form is `<pid>('.cfg'|'.config'|'.cfg.json')`, the file contains the properties for a Managed Service.
-The `<pid>` is then the PID of the Managed Service.
-See the Configuration Admin service for details.

-When a Managed Service Factory is used, the situation is different.
-The `<pid>` part then describes the PID of the Managed Service Factory.
+Singleton configurations are defined using a filename that consists of the PID followed by the extension, defining the format of the file (see below).
+For factory configurations the filename has three parts, the factory PID, a subname and the extension.
+The subname is separated by a tilde (prefered) or dash from the factory PID.
 You can pick any `<subname>`, the installer will then create an instance for the factory for each unique name.
 For example:

-    com.acme.xyz.cfg // configuration for Managed Service
+    com.acme.xyz.cfg // singleton configuration
     // com.acme.xyz
-    com.acme.abc-default.cfg // Managed Service Factory,
+    com.acme.abc-default.cfg // factory configuration
-    // creates an instance for com.acme.abc
+    // creates an instance for com.acme.abc named default

-Since Installer Configuration Factory 1.2.0 ([SLING-7786](https://jira.apache.org/jira/browse/SLING-7786)) you should use the tilde `~` as separator between `<pid>` and `<subname>` instead of the `-`.
+Since Installer Configuration Factory 1.2.0 ([SLING-7786](https://jira.apache.org/jira/browse/SLING-7786)) you should use the tilde `~` as separator between `<pid>` and `<subname>` instead of the `-` (dash).

-If a configuration is modified, the file installer will write the configuration back to a file to ensure persistence across restarts (if `sling.fileinstall.writeback` is enabled).
+If a configuration is modified, the file installer will write the configuration back to a file to ensure persistence across restarts and to allow to share the configuration update with other instances (if `sling.fileinstall.writeback` is enabled).
 A similar writeback mechanism is supported by the [JCR installer](jcr-installer-provider.html).

 The code for parsing the configuration files is in [InternalResource#readDictionary](https://github.com/apache/sling-org-apache-sling-installer-core/blob/7b2e4407baa45b79d954dd20c53bb2077c3a5e49/src/main/java/org/apache/sling/installer/core/impl/InternalResource.java#L230).

+### Merging of Configurations

+By default, if multiple configurations for the same PID or factory PID plus subname are found, these configurations are not merged.

+Starting with Installer Configuration Factory 1.4.0, a new framework property has been introduced to enable merging of configurations: `sling.installer.config.mergeSchemes`.
+If this is set, for example to `launchpad` then all configurations from launchpad act as default configurations.
+When now a configuration from a different location - for example the repository is installed - that configuration is first merged with the default configuration.
+Similar, for write back only the properties with different configuration values than the default configuration are written back.

+Enabling this feature is a change in behaviour and must be used with care.
+Howver, it bridges the current difference between launchpad based Sling applications and feature model based applications.
+While the feature model usually merges configurations, launchpad based applications do not.
+Enabling the above property closes that gap.

 ### Configuration Files (.cfg.json)